AttiliaTheHun/DayCounter/BRIEF_DOCUMENTATION.md

 See [DateChangedListener.java](https://github.com/AttiliaTheHun/DayCounter/blob/master/app/src/main/java/attilathehun/daycounter/DateChangedListener.java).
 ### createNotifications()
 Creates the notifications for the counters.
+### public void ropeIsTheWayPleaseHelpMe()
+This method does what a `removeNotification()` method would do.
+It removes a notification.
+The problem is that one notification has to alwaysbe around, because such are the rules for [foreground services](https://developer.android.com/guide/components/foreground-services).
+Thus we need to check this scenario and eventually recreate some other notification as the service indicator.
 ## ServiceLauncher.java
 *extends BroadcastReceiver*<br><br>
 Listens for broadcasts and upon interception notifies all the [DateChangedListener.java](https://github.com/AttiliaTheHun/DayCounter/blob/master/app/src/main/java/attilathehun/daycounter/DateChangedListener.java) implementors